COMING THIS FALL 2017!

 When Christianity was legalized in 313 AD, the whole world of the west, was brought into one Faith--Christianity, and therefore Catholicism.
 This is why RCIA fell into disuse, as it was in all reality unneeded, as most everyone was Christian.

 The Catholic Church ardently desires disciples, and not just numbers.
-No doubt, 7-9 months seems like a long time, but this reminds me of the very true and famous words of Fyodor Dostoevsky, the Russian novelist that "one cannot love what one does not know."
+Seven months seems like a long time, but this reminds me of the very true and famous words of Fyodor Dostoevsky, the Russian novelist that "one cannot love what one does not know."
 The process by which we come to know the Faith, which ultimately leads us to God is a process of love.
 Dostoevsky had to be thinking about 1 John 4:8 where St. John clearly articulates that our ability to love is in proportion to our knowledge of God.
 Now that being said, the sacred author is not using the word knowledge as we commonly use it today, to mean "academic" or purely intellectual knowledge.
 To know something, for St John is to experience it, through and through, to love then is to experience God, for God is love!